A phase transition creates the geometry of the continuum from discrete space: Discussion

 \subsection{Phase transition}

 Phase transitions which create or destroy smoothness are well known in physics.
 A roughening transition \cite{Burton} can turn flat crystal facets into smooth, curved surfaces, as measured with the metric of the embedding space.
+However, this embedding space is needed to define what smooth curvature means in this case.

-More strikingly, the crumpling transition of membranes \cite{Bowick} turns flat crystalline membranes into crumpled balls.
+More strikingly, the crumpling transition of membranes \cite{Bowick} turns flat crystalline membranes into crumpled objects, confined in a small region of space.
 However, the irregular, jagged curvature of the crumpled phase is entirely extrinsic: a function of its embedding in three-dimensional space.
 The intrinsic, ordered, taxicab geometry of the membrane itself is unchanged through the crumpling transition.

 In contrast, the phase transition we find at low temperature in the walker model changes the {\em intrinsic} metric of the graph from a crumpled, non-Euclidean `Brownian map' \cite{leGall} into smooth, Euclidean space.
-It is unclear, however, whether this Euclidean phase occurs at all temperatures for sufficiently large graphs, or only below a finite transition temperature.
+It is unclear, at present, whether the phase transition occurs at finite or infinite temperature.
 A renormalization group analysis of the model may shed light on this question.